najens/my_reads/README.md

 ```
 $ npm start
 ```
-- the app will open in browser at http://localhost:3000
+The app will open in browser at http://localhost:3000

 ## Build App Bundle for Production
 ```